pulumi/terraform-provider-aws/website/docs/d/rds_engine_version.markdown

 The following arguments are supported:

 * `engine` - (Required) DB engine.
 Engine values include `aurora`, `aurora-mysql`, `aurora-postgresql`, `docdb`, `mariadb`, `mysql`, `neptune`, `oracle-ee`, `oracle-se`, `oracle-se1`, `oracle-se2`, `postgres`, `sqlserver-ee`, `sqlserver-ex`, `sqlserver-se`, and `sqlserver-web`.
+* * `filter` - (Optional) One or more name/value pairs to filter off of.
+There are several valid keys, for a full reference, check out [describe-db-engine-versions in the AWS CLI reference][1].
 * `parameter_group_family` - (Optional) The name of a specific DB parameter group family.
 Examples of parameter group families are `mysql8.0`, `mariadb10.4`, and `postgres12`.
 * `preferred_versions` - (Optional) Ordered list of preferred engine versions.
 The first match in this list will be returned.
 If no preferred matches are found and the original search returned more than one result, an error is returned.
 If both the `version` and `preferred_versions` arguments are not configured, the data source will return the default version for the engine.
 * `version` - (Optional) Version of the DB engine.
 For example, `5.7.22`, `10.1.34`, and `12.3`.
 If both the `version` and `preferred_versions` arguments are not configured, the data source will return the default version for the engine.